 New Jersey at one time benefitted from a strong horse racing industry supported by attractive purses and breeder incentive programs.
-These programs supported local breeders and owners and attract out of state owners to train and race at our tracks and in-state facilities.
-This is no longer the case as the horse racing industry is no longer competitive with neighboring states for purse structure and breeder incentives.
+These programs supported local breeders and owners and attracted out of state owners to train and race at our tracks and in-state facilities.

 Legalizing sports betting was one way for track owners to increase activity at the race tracks.
 With the passage and implementation of sports betting legislation there has been an increase in activity at the state's race tracks resulting in some sharing of revenues to enhance purses and improve the quality of racing at New Jersey's race tracks.

 The biggest changes have been a commitment by the state of New Jersey to supplement purses and breeding incentive programs for Jersey Bred and Sire Stakes horses in NJ.
 The legislation will supply the racing and breeding programs with \$20 million a year for five years and the payments could be extended if the industry meets benchmarks of increased breeding, training, and other equine activities demonstrating a turnaround of the industry in the state.
+After a four-year decline in total wagering across all three of New Jersey's horse racing tracks, 2019 saw an increase of over \$50 million bet at the tracks.
+A further increase in total wagering was driven by betting from outside New Jersey which increased by nearly \$54 million.
+These numbers demonstrate the turnaround horsemen were looking for from the commitment by the State.
+In addition, because of the state incentives, the industry has seen an increase of standardbred mares being housed in the state from 24 in 2014 to 740 in 2019 with most of the growth in the last 2 years.
+In the thoroughbred industry steady increases in mares, stallions, and foals born in the state the last year have reverses years of steady decline.